bkvarda/kudusparklyr/README.md

 options(kudu.version = "1.4.0")
 sc <- spark_connect(master="yarn-client",version="2.1", config = list(default = list(spark.yarn.keytab="/home/ec2-user/navi.keytab",spark.yarn.principal="navi@CLOUDERA.INTERNAL")))
 ```
+Support for Spark 1.6 is deprecated by the kudu/spark integration package that this depends on, so support for Spark 1.6 is also deprecated here as well.

 #### Functions
 Create a KuduContext and append it to a sparklyr spark_connection object.